-Beginning with our initial closing in March 2020, we have conducted private offerings of our shares of common stock to accredited investors.
-As of January 15, 2024, as a result of these private offerings, we had received an aggregate of approximately \$906.4 million from such private offerings.
+Beginning with our initial closing in March 2020, we conducted private offerings of our shares of common stock to accredited investors.
+As a result of these private offerings, we received an aggregate of approximately \$906.4 million from such private offerings.
 Following the final drawdown notice dated December 21, 2023 and due January 5, 2024, we had no undrawn capital commitments remaining.